personium/website/src/en/apiref/207_List_Role_links.md

+---
+id: 207_List_Role_links
+title: Retrieve links list from Role to other objects
-# Retrieve links list from Role to other objects
+sidebar_label: Retrieve links list from Role to other objects
+---

 ## Overview